Blog Post

 Sheriff Robert Ogden (Dukes)

-Sheriff Kevin Coppinger (Essex)
+Sheriff Kevin F. Coppinger (Essex)

 Sheriff Nick Cocchi (Hampden)

 Hampden County: Nick Cocchi began his career as a seasonal correctional officer with the Hampden County Sheriff’s Office in 1993, working his way up the ladder over the years before being elected Sheriff.
 Since taking office in 2017, Sheriff Cocchi has expanded the office's level of community engagement, including taking on the opioid epidemic head-on.
 He started a medication assisted treatment program to help people battling addiction and he opened a substance use disorder treatment facility to help people involuntarily committed by the courts under the state’s Section 35 law.
 Behind the walls of the facilities he oversees, Sheriff Cocchi has taken evidence-based programing, education initiatives, career training and job placement to the next level.
-Sheriff Cocchi was elected by his fellow sheriffs to serve as the President of the Massachusetts Sheriffs' Association.

-Sheriff Patrick Cahillane (Hampshire)
+Sheriff Patrick J. Cahillane (Hampshire)

-Sheriff Peter Koutoujian (Middlesex)
+Sheriff Peter J. Koutoujian (Middlesex)

-Sheriff James Perelman (Nantucket)
+Sheriff James A. Perelman (Nantucket)

-Sheriff Patrick McDermott (Norfolk)
+Sheriff Patrick W. McDermott (Norfolk)

 Norfolk County: Patrick McDermott was elected Norfolk County Sheriff in 2020.
 Sheriff McDermott has a long history of public service in both government and non-profit work.
 Before being elected as sheriff, he served for 18 years as the Norfolk County Register of Probate.
 He has a proud record of public service, including three terms as Quincy City Councilor (1996-2002) focused on public safety, advocating for a greater commitment to community policing and improved emergency response capabilities as well as thriving and responsible economic development for his community.
 He served as a Legislative Aide for former State Representative Mike Bellotti (who later served as the Norfolk County Sheriff), State Representative John Rogers, and State Senator Michael Morrissey.
-Sheriff McDermott was recently elected by his fellow sheriffs as Vice President of the Massachusetts Sheriffs' Association.

-Sheriff Joseph McDonald (Plymouth)
+Sheriff Joseph D. McDonald, Jr. (Plymouth)

 Plymouth County: Sheriff Joseph D. McDonald, Jr. was first elected in November 2004, and sworn into office by then Massachusetts Governor W. Mitt Romney on January 5, 2005.
 He is the 30th High Sheriff of the County of Plymouth, an office which dates back to 1692.
 Prior to being elected to what is, at Common Law, the County’s top law enforcement post, Sheriff McDonald served for almost 9 years as an Assistant District Attorney for Plymouth County.
 In 2017, the Sheriff was proud to receive the FBI Trilogy Award, upon his successful completion of the requisite specialized training in law enforcement supervision, management and command.

-Sheriff Steven Tompkins (Suffolk)
+Sheriff Steven W. Tompkins (Suffolk)

-Suffolk County: Steven W. Tompkins, a member of the Suffolk County Sheriff’s Office since 2002, was appointed to serve as the sheriff on January 22nd, 2013 by Governor of Massachusetts, Deval Patrick.
+Suffolk County: Steven W. Tompkins, a member of the Suffolk County Sheriff’s Office since 2002, was appointed to serve as the Sheriff on January 22nd, 2013 by Governor of Massachusetts, Deval Patrick.
 In November of 2014, he was elected to the office.
 As the Sheriff of Suffolk County, Tompkins manages all operations at the Suffolk County House of Correction, the Suffolk County Jail and the Civil Process Division.
 As the former Chief of External Affairs for the office, Sheriff Tompkins established sustainable partnerships with municipal agencies, neighborhood organizations, civic associations, local businesses and crime watch groups to increase community engagement in deterring youth crime and improving reentry programs.
 Sheriff Tompkins created the innovative “Common Ground Institute,” a vocational training and re–entry program that teaches marketable vocation skills in a classroom setting and allows inmates to hone those skills by renovating public lands and facilities throughout Suffolk County.

 Sheriff Lew Evangelidis (Worcester)